hlab-repo/learning/README.md

 # learning

-For designing and building DIYs and tutorials for coding in the academic humanities.
+Designing and building DIYs and tutorials for coding in the academic humanities.